 Install CO alarms.
 If you have fuel-burning appliances, a fireplace or an attached garage, consider installing CO alarms in your home.
 Install alarms outside of each sleeping area, on every level of the home and in other locations required by any applicable laws/building codes.

 Some CO detectors can even be interconnected across your house, so that when one detects an issue, they all sound the alarm.
 If you do hear the CO alarm, immediately move to fresh air and call 911.

 Maintain your CO alarms.
 Keep in mind that CO alarms do need to be maintained regularly.

-It is also a good idea to keep a supply of batteries on hand in the event of a multi-day power outage.
-Other maintenance tips to consider are removing visible dust with a vacuum, and testing and replacing units (check your owner’s manual for details).
+It’s also a good idea to keep a supply of batteries on hand in the event of a multi-day power outage.
+Other maintenance tips to consider are removing visible dust with a vacuum and testing and replacing units (check your owner’s manual for details).

-It’s important to have the right homeowners insurance to protect the things you value.
-Contact your agent to make sure you’ve got the coverage you need.
+In addition to protecting yourself and your loved ones from carbon monoxide poisoning, it’s important to have the right homeowners insurance to safeguard the things you value.
+Contact an insurance agent, get a quote, or speak to a Travelers representative to make sure you have the coverage you need.

 This content is for general information only.
 It is not intended to provide legal, technical or other professional advice, nor is it an endorsement of any particular product.
 In no event will Travelers or any of its subsidiaries or affiliates be liable in contract or in tort to anyone for the accuracy or completeness of this information.
 Laws, regulations, standards or codes may change from time to time, and you should always refer to the most current requirements.
 This information does not amend, or otherwise affect, the provisions or coverages of any insurance policy issued by Travelers, nor is it a representation that coverage does or does not exist for any particular claim or loss under any such policy.